DrJWCain/VFS/README.md

 ![NetManServiceMissing](Docs/NetManServiceMissing.PNG)

-Once you have built the NetManService, KernelServer can be run with elevated privileges to install it. *Don't forget to clear the regsirty first!* See above.
+Once you have built the NetManService, KernelServer can be run with elevated privileges to install it. *Don't forget to clear the registry first!* See above.

 ![NetManServiceInstall](Docs/NetManServiceInstall.PNG)

 ## Running
 RUNME.bat runs KernelServer.exe built in the **build** step.
-This exe has no knowledge of SMB, it just loads dlls from pre-configured directorties, and offers simple services to register factory functions to allow services to be called at runtime.
+This exe has no knowledge of SMB, it just loads dlls from pre-configured directories, and offers simple services to register factory functions to allow services to be called at runtime.
 This is an example of the inversion of control design principle [IoC](https://en.wikipedia.org/wiki/Inversion_of_control).

 On booting successfully the set of DLLs supplied should load some logging facilities (both console and file based logging are built in), and it loads the set of DLLs that implement our SMB2/3 server.